So how come we are still stuck with

 If these "alternatives" are still too complicated,

-perhaps consider finding yourself a pair of GE H7635 bulbs.
+or perhaps you're a purist and want the incandescent simplicity. perhaps consider finding yourself a pair of GE H7635 bulbs.
 The

 H7635 is a PAR46 bulb rated for 100 hours and only pulls 3.5 amps and is 160,000